 How to Find Hotels With Free Cancellation

-As most hotel reservations are made online, it is hard to find hotels willing to offer completely free cancellation.
-You can occasionally find independent hotels that offer free cancellation, but most major hotel chains require at least 24 hours’ notice in order to avoid cancellation fees.
+Since most reservations are made online, in order to manage room availability, very few hotels are willing to offer free cancellation up until the point of the reservation.
+You can occasionally find independent hotels or hotels in less popular destinations that offer free cancellation, but most hotel chains require at least 24 hours’ notice in order to avoid cancellation fees.

-If you make a reservation through third-party sites such as Expedia or Trivago, you may be able to search for reservations that offer free cancellation.
+If you make a reservation through third-party sites such as Expedia or Trivago, you can search for reservations that offer free cancellation.
 However, you’ll want to pay attention to the fine print.
-Often, cancellation is only free up to a certain date — meaning the hotel can charge you fees if you cancel too late.
-And, in some cases, “free cancellation” may mean that the third-party website does not charge cancellation fees, but the hotel still can.
+Even on these sites, cancellation is often only free up to a certain date — meaning the hotel can charge you fees if you cancel too late.
+And, in some cases, “free cancellation” may mean that the third-party website does not charge separate cancellation fees, but the hotel still can.

-You can usually avoid cancellation fees if you cancel your hotel reservation at least a certain amount of time in advance of your planned stay.
+You can usually avoid cancellation fees if you cancel your hotel reservation before the deadline noted in your reservation.
 This window varies depending on the hotel and when you are traveling, though 24 to 72 hours’ notice is common.
 For resorts or reservations made during peak travel times, you may need to cancel several weeks in advance to avoid fees.
 You can cancel most reservations online or by calling the hotel directly.
-If you made your reservation through a third-party website, you can usually cancel through the website as well.
+If you made your reservation through a third-party website, you can usually cancel through that website as well.